Tonsillectomy for recurrent tonsillitis

 Rationale for recommendation

 Recurrent sore throats are a very common condition that presents a considerable health burden.
 In most cases they can be treated with conservative measures.
-In some cases, where there are recurrent, documented episodes of acute tonsillitis that are disabling to normal function, then tonsillectomy is beneficial, but it should only be offered when the frequency of episodes set out by the Scottish Intercollegiate Guidelines Network criteria are met.
+In some cases, where there are recurrent, documented episodes of acute tonsillitis that are disabling to normal function, tonsillectomy is beneficial.
+The number of episodes required for referral is largely consensus based and is supported by NICE and ENT UK.
+The NATTINA pragmatic randomised control trial was conducted across 27 hospitals in the UK between 2015 and 2018.
+All participants fulfilled the UK referral criteria for tonsillectomy.
+The trial indicated that compared with continued conservative management, immediate tonsillectomy is clinically effective and cost-effective in adults with recurrent tonsillitis.

-There is no alternative treatment for recurrent sore throats that is known to be beneficial, however sometimes symptoms improve with a period of observation.
+There is no alternative treatment for recurrent tonsillitis that is known to be beneficial, however symptoms often improve with a period of observation.
+The risks and benefits of surgery vs conservative management must be weighed up and a shared decision made with the adult or child and their family or carers.

 Patient information